amitxv/PC-Tuning/docs/physical-setup.md

 - See [Low Latency Hardware | Calypto](https://docs.google.com/document/d/1c2-lUJq74wuYK1WrA_bIvgb89dUN0sj8-hO3vqmrau4/edit#bookmark=kix.alwwrke7e395)

+- Always favor wired over cordless as wireless devices tend to implement aggressive power-saving for a longer battery life along with the downside of excessive interference

 - An SSD or NVMe is strongly recommended due to the unreliability, degraded performance and excessive interference of HDDs.
 Ensure that there is always a sufficient amount of free space as [SSDs slow down as they are filled up](https://www.howtogeek.com/165542/why-solid-state-drives-slow-down-as-you-fill-them-up)

 - Assess the general condition of storage devices with [CrystalDiskInfo](https://crystalmark.info/en/software/crystaldiskinfo) and [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark).
 When purchasing a new drive, check the total host read/writes to determine whether it is unused